Rayc940/ece5160-fast-robot/lab1/lab.md

 #### Additional Task: Simple Electronic Tuner

-The sketch can detect three frequencies and print the corresponding musical note to the serial monitor.
+The sketch can detect three frequencies and print the musical note to the serial monitor.
 The three chosen frequencies are C4 (262 Hz), A4 (440 Hz), and E5 (659 Hz).

 The implementation was built upon the code from Example1_MicrophoneOutput.
 An additional helper method getFreq() was implemented to help identify the dominant frequency.
 This function compares the detected peak frequency to the predefined frequencies and determines the closest match.